DiasAmangeldy/Twix/README.md

 # About code

 d)And now let's talk about the code.
 The main feature of our code is to always keep the robot straight, i.e. at 0 degrees.
 And if it exceeds 0 degrees, we always correct it using the mechanism.
 In addition, we tried to turn the robot exactly 90 degrees when turning.
-And for the edge eyes, we wrote the code to rotate when we see the borders
+And to prevent hitiing the borders we use ultrasonic sensors.
+Robot turns from the wall when the distance is less than 10cm.